 As we tend to problems like trauma, anxiety, depression, stress, grief, and scattered attention, we will identify and grow positive and supportive networks.
 Beyond symptom mitigation, we will move toward greater happiness and agency.

 We will court conscious self-knowledge.
 This means an approach that is focused on sharing useful knowledge, practices, and perspectives.
 Knowledge may come in the form of discussion, sharing pertinent education about the body, the psyche, or the ecological environment, or through direct experiences.

 Below is a brief bio of Matt and a link for setting up appointments.
 On the top bar, you'll find more details on services, resources and a blog.

 About Matt Fogarty

 Matt has been graced with many guides, counselors, mentors and coaches to whom he cannot possibly express enough gratitude.
 Matt is a Washington State Certified Counselor.
 He has an M.A. in Transpersonal Psychology with a focus on ecopsychology from Naropa University and a B.A. in English and Nature Studies from Hampshire College.
 He has worked as an instructor for Fairhaven College and a therapeutic behavioral health clinical associate for Alaska Crossings wilderness therapy program.
-He has spent 18 years studying and teaching Chinese martial arts as a transformation of violence.
+He has spent 20 years studying and teaching Chinese martial arts as a transformation of violence.
 Matt invested 5 years apprenticing and coaching as a structural rehabilitation therapist, a body-based therapy focused on decompressing the skeleton and promoting courage, integrity, and pain-free strength.
 He is an active member of a Somatic Experiencing advanced-level professional training cohort.
 For 4 years, Matt co-created the Boys Explorers Club, a long term, outdoor youth mentoring program based on exploration, service, and connection.
 He is a graduate of the Kamana Naturalist Training program and is trained as a rite of passage guide with various organizations.
 He is a low ropes facilitator and a co-winner of Whatcom Dispute Resolution Center's Peacebuilder Award, as well as the author of A Place-Based Guide to Wonder.

 You are welcome to browse Square One Counsel's facebook page for recent articles and other posts.